Please Participate!

 Some hardcore birders begin early to search for owls pre-dawn, but most groups meet in the early morning to assign teams and locations.
 The meetings often take place at a local restaurant so those wishing to have breakfast while details are explained may do so.

 Each team will survey a designated area within the circle.
 Teams may walk trails, check bird feeders, or observe from the vehicle as long as they are within the designated circle.
-The Tawas teams will meet for breakfast at Big Boy Restaurant from 7:00am till 8, then at H’sings for lunch at noon.
-The Oscoda team meets at Mama’s Kitchen at 7:00 am till 8, then for lunch at G’s Pizzeria at noon.
+The teams meet for breakfast 7:00am till 8, then for lunch at noon.

 How do I get involved?

-AuSable Valley Audubon will meet at the East Tawas Community Center on December 13, Tuesday, at 1pm for a regular meeting which will include planning for the count.
-You may also access information on-line at ausablevalleyaudubon.org or call 989-362-2522.
+Attend the AuSable Valley Audubon December meeting to sign up or contact Larry VanWagoner.
 Although walk-in participants are always welcome, it would be appreciated if you contact Larry before then.
 That way everyone can be assured a spot in a team that matches their abilities and time allotment.

 How can I prepare?